cracker2709/sandbox/Readme.md

 This module contains samples of helpers for regex, date and json testing.

 It also contains a part of SSL utilities such as instanciation of a SSL context for mutual authentification according to client keystores and truststores.
-A class is also implented to extract X509 informations with its junit tests.
+A class is also implemented to extract X509 informations with its junit tests.

-Sample class to manipulate Genetics T, S, K, V
+Sample class to manipulate Generics T, S, K, V

 To generate XML from XSD
 Since util directory